WaggishSaucer62/R53-CANBUS-datamanager/README.md

  -  If required, you can manually select the COM port of your microcontroller by clicking the plug icon in the bottom bar.

 ### From Build Files:
+ - Note: This method DOES NOT support changing the LED strip length off of the precompiled value (5 LEDs for a 60LED/M strip), due to a limitation in the ARGB library used.
  - Install python
  - Run `pip install esptool`
  - Download the bootloader.bin, partitions.bin, and firmware.bin files from the latest release.